Guidance to the work of the FCO's Treaty Section

-The Foreign & Commonwealth (FCO) Treaty Section supports the FCO and other government departments with advice on practice and procedural matters relating to the conclusion of treaties by the United Kingdom.
+The FCO Treaty Section supports government departments with advice on practice and procedural matters relating to the conclusion of treaties by the United Kingdom.

 We also provide information on those treaties to which the UK is, or has been a party, including the UK Treaties Online (UKTO) service which is freely available to all users.